 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Long-term disabilities often prevent you from working and incur medical expenses that may not be covered by traditional health insurance.
-That’s why long-term disability insurance is such a valuable resource that can help provide financial support.
-While Aflac doesn’t offer long-term disability insurance, we do provide short-term disability insurance that potential policyholders can apply for through their employers.
+A long-term disability could prevent you from working and incur medical expenses that may not be covered by traditional health insurance.
+Long-term disability insurance can help replace part of your income while you’re unable to work.
+Aflac offers both short-term and long-term disability insurance that potential policyholders can apply for through their employers.

 4 Min Read